 When you get there, put your receipt on the bar in front of you.
 When you’re acknowledged with a nod of the head, smile at the barista and say hello!
 “Buongiorno” (bwon-JOR-noh) or if it’s after lunch, “buona sera” (BWON-ah SAY-rah).
 Repeat what you want to the barista (see “what to order” below).

 Your place will be assured when the saucer and a spoon is placed in front of you.
 Now relax, chat to your neighbors if you can, and watch the incredible skill of the barista at work.
 When it’s busy they look like octopuses, tapping, winding, pouring, scooping and making several orders all at the same time.

 Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, then politely leave to let someone else take your place at the bar.

 What to order in a coffee bar in Rome

 - Un cappuccino.
 Asking for the familiar frothy cup gets you what you expect, but note: in the birthplace of the cappuccino it’s seen strictly a breakfast drink, and it’s alien to order it after 10.30am.
 And particularly not after eating: Italians regard the foam in cappuccino as ‘heavy’, something that should not be consumed before you eat because it will spoil your appetite, and definitely not something to be dumped on top of lunch.
-Of course nobody’s actually going to refuse you a cappuccino whenever you want it, but when in Rome…
+Of course nobody’s actually going to refuse you a cappuccino whenever you want it, and I sometimes brave the occasionally shocked expression of the barista to order afternoon cappuccini when I feel like it, but when in Rome…

 - Un caffè lungo is not a “long coffee” as we would understand it.
 It’s a single espresso, but made with about double the water of a regular one.
 It’s still a very short drink.